 a glorious period of unemployment

-Well I then queried them about possibly reviewing Han Ong’s then-new book, The Disinherited (another proof, bless Housing Works Used Bookstore and Café, where I volunteer).
+I then queried them about possibly reviewing Han Ong’s then-new book, The Disinherited (another proof, bless Housing Works Used Bookstore and Café, where I volunteered at the time).
 They wanted an interview as well and boom!
 I landed the cover of the next issue!
 Which was great, but also turned out to be the last issue of the magazine in that particular incarnation.
 Bummed that they folded, but bitten by the reviewing bug, I decided to move forward, hitting up other publications, but with two principle goals: I was going to focus on writing positive reviews; it’s just too easy to trash a book.
-I’d read enough snotty reviews where the reviewer was obviously jacking off to his own wit rather than dealing with the text at hand.
-And I’d mostly focus on the gay Asian experience.
+I’d read enough snotty reviews where the reviewer was obviously impressed more with their own wit rather than dealing with the text at hand.
+I mostly focused on the gay Asian experience.
 Basically gay letters are just too fucking white.
 Sexual colonialism is something I’ve explored in my own work, so naturally I was drawn to investigate the writings of others in this area.

 Han Ong interview and review.